wormhole-foundation/wormhole-docs/tutorials/messaging/sui-connect.md

 ### Install Wormhole Connect

-Next, install the Wormhole Connect package as a dependency.

-- Run the following command inside your project directory:
+Next, install the Wormhole Connect package as a dependency by running the following command inside your project directory:

     ```bash
     npm install @wormhole-foundation/wormhole-connect